-Suzanne is an award-winning non-profit leader and public speaker, with a long career dedicated to helping people and causes across a variety of media and platforms.
+Suzanne is a writer and public speaker, and an award-winning non-profit leader, with a long career dedicated to helping people and causes across a variety of media and platforms.

-Suzanne is an award-winning non-profit leader and public speaker, with a long career dedicated to helping people and causes across a variety of media and platforms.
+Suzanne is a writer and public speaker, and an award-winning non-profit leader, with a long career dedicated to helping people and causes across a variety of media and platforms.

 Suzanne is a writer and public speaker, and Co-founder of award-winning non-profit, Games for Change.
+Her first article, My Monster Tenant, appeared in New York Magazine on November 14, 2024 and quickly went viral, rising to the top of Apple News a few days later.

 Suzanne is the Co-founder and President of Games for Change (G4C), called “the Sundance of Videogames,” a non-profit supporting new kinds of digital and VR media dedicated to humanitarian and educational causes.
 As president of G4C, she catalyzed and gave early voice to a new movement – the power of games for social good.
 She has been featured as an expert in national and international press from the BBC and ABC News to the Washington Post, the New York Times, Forbes and Newsweek.